Exclusive - EU open to free trade but not Chequers customs plan: document

 Britain's goods could only get unfettered access to the EU's market if the UK remains "fully bound by the EU acquis (accumulated legislation) in the same way as other single market members, including supervision and enforcement".

-Since Britain has firmly ruled that out, saying it will leave the EU's single market and the customs union, the document says a free trade agreement (FTA) - akin to the ones the bloc has with Canada or Japan - is the only remaining option.
+Since Britain has firmly ruled that out, saying it will leave the EU's single market and the customs union, the document says a Canada-style FTA is the only remaining option.

 "An FTA cannot ensure entirely 'frictionless' trade," the document says, adding there must be a customs border between the EU and Britain after Brexit.